 Before fair value hedge accounting is applied by the Bank, the Bank determines whether an economic relationship between the hedged item and the hedging instrument exists based on an assessment of the qualitative characteristics of these items and the hedged risk that is supported by quantitative analysis.
 The Bank considers whether the critical terms of the hedged item and hedging instrument closely align when assessing the presence of an economic relationship.
 The Bank assesses whether the fair value of the hedged item and the hedging instrument respond similarly to similar risks.
-The Bank further supports this qualitative assessment by using regression analysis to assess whether the hedging instrument is expected to be and has been highly effective in offsetting changes in the fair value of the hedged item.
+The Bank further supports this qualitative assessment by using sensitivity analysis applying a dollar-offset methodology to assess whether the hedged item.
 The sources of ineffectiveness mainly come from forward rates, discount rates and cross currency basis (cost of the operation).